sunfounder/pipower3/docs/source/hardware_introduction.rst

   :width: 500
   :align: center

 **SDSIG** is the shutdown signal pin.
 Pulling this pin high indicates the host is shut down and needs to be powered off.
 Pulling it low indicates the host is powered on.
 If this function is not needed, such as with a single-board computer like Arduino or Raspberry Pi Pico, the jumper cap should be connected to GND.
-If using a Raspberry Pi, connect the jumper cap to pin 26, install PiPower 3 software on the Raspberry Pi, and when the Raspberry Pi shuts down, it will pull this pin high, signaling PiPower 3 to power off.
+If using a Raspberry Pi, connect the jumper cap to pin 26, install ``pipower3`` software on the Raspberry Pi, and when the Raspberry Pi shuts down, it will pull this pin high, signaling PiPower 3 to power off.

 .. _pin_header: